microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/accessreviewstagesettings.md

 Namespace: microsoft.graph

-Represents the settings of the stages associated with a [multi-stage access review](accessreviewscheduledefinition.md) object.
+Represents the settings of the stages that are associated with a [multi-stage access review](accessreviewscheduledefinition.md) object.

 ## Properties
 |Property|Type|Description|